algaebrown/algaebrown.github.io/_archive/2020-04-23-Server_guide.md

 ---
 layout: post
-title:      "Working with Servers: survival guide!"
+title:  "Suviving in Servers: Connect, Move around, Open Windows, Editing Files"
-subtitle:   "minimalism lol"
+description:
-date:       2017-12-02 12:00:00
+date:   2020-04-23
-author:     "AlgaeBrown"
+tags: [Bioinformatics, Bash, unix]
-header-img: "img/post-bg-04.jpg"
+category: tips
-comments: true
+tagline:
 ---
 This is **super short** survival guide to share with you how to work with linux server.
 I am not an expert regarding to this.
 But I will make sure that this article can help you **survive**.
 So let's get started!

-# connecting to the other computer using `ssh`
+# Connecting to the Other Computer Using `ssh`

 1. First you need to have `ssh` on **YOUR** computer!
 Mac OS users, I don't think you will need to install anything.